Covid 19 coronavirus: British PM Boris Johnson reveals doctors made plans to announce his death

 • Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGee, NHS for saving his life

-It came as two doctors who saved Johnson's life said they were "humbled and honoured" at being recognised in the naming of the Prime Minister's son.
+It came as two doctors who saved Johnson's life said they were "humbled and honoured" at being recognised in the name of the Prime Minister's son.

 Kiwi nurse credited

-The proud family of an Invercargill-born nurse credited by British Prime Minister Boris Johnson for saving his life after he got Covid-19, said she was just doing her job - "to get people well and home again".
+The proud family of an Invercargill-born nurse credited by Boris Johnson for saving his life after he got Covid-19, said she was just doing her job - "to get people well and home again".

 But the 35-year-old has more important things to do than concentrate on the accolades - she's back at work helping others battling the deadly virus.